WouterKlein/plant-humanities/docs/cinnamon/README.md

 	title="Image from 1720, showing the benefits that could be made from monocultures of cinnamon on temporary cleared fields (_chenas_).
 The image on the left shows a demarcated area of forest to be cultivated; the image on the middle shows the same field after the original vegetation was cleared; and the image on the right shows the _chena_ as a monoculture of cinnamon.
 The text at the bottom is a calculation of the expected returns.
 A field with only five cinnamon trees could contain 135 trees after cultivation: a 27-fold increase.
 When this image was produced, however, the VOC was still very reluctant to abandon the wild harvest approach it had always adopted, and _chena_ practices were dicouraged." url="NL-HaNA_4.VEL_939A-groot_cropped.jpg">

 Local grievances about the VOC policy for _chenas_, and about extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1766.
 The war finally may have caused the Dutch to rethink their approach for cinnamon production.
-Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with 'cinnamon gardens' (_kaneeltuinen_), which amounted to nothing less than a successful colonial plantation mechanism.
+Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with ‘cinnamon gardens’ (_kaneeltuinen_), which amounted to nothing less than a successful colonial plantation mechanism.
 By the end of his governorship, there were 24 million cinnamon trees growing in gardens, which increased to 609 million trees (!) by 1794.[^ref12]
 <param title="Iman Willem Falck" eid="Q16836179">
 <param title="plantation" eid="Q188913">
 <param ve-image
-	title="'Map of the cinnamon gardens with their main roads in the district of Kaliture.'
-This anonymous, eighteenth-century map shows 70 cinnamon gardens located immediately south of Colombo, between Kaliture (present-day Kalutara) and the mouth of the Bentotte (Bentota) river." attribution="Nationaal Archief, The Hague, 4.VEL 'Inventaris van de verzameling buitenlandse kaarten Leupe, 1584-1865', inv.no.
-935 'Kaart van de Salpittie Korls Kanneeltuynen, met dies Hoofdwegens, geleegen in het district Kaliture'." url="NL-HaNA_4.VEL_935-groot.jpg"
+	title="‘Map of the cinnamon gardens with their main roads in the district of Kaliture.’
+This anonymous, eighteenth-century map shows 70 cinnamon gardens located immediately south of Colombo, between Kaliture (present-day Kalutara) and the mouth of the Bentotte (Bentota) river." attribution="Nationaal Archief, The Hague, 4.VEL ‘Inventaris van de verzameling buitenlandse kaarten Leupe, 1584-1865’, inv.no.
+935 ‘Kaart van de Salpittie Korls Kanneeltuynen, met dies Hoofdwegens, geleegen in het district Kaliture’." url="NL-HaNA_4.VEL_935-groot.jpg"
 	region="2226,1064,839,630">